Stoxum/casinocoin-dev-portal/content/transactions/offercreate.md

 Existing offers are grouped by exchange rate (sometimes called "offer quality"), which is measured as the ratio between `TakerGets` and `TakerPays`.
 Offers with a higher exchange rate are taken preferentially.
 (That is, the person accepting the offer receives as much as possible for the amount of currency they pay out.)
 Offers with the same exchange rate are taken on the basis of which offer was placed in the earliest ledger version.

-When offers of the same exchange rate are placed in the same ledger version, the order in which they are taken is determined by the [canonical order](https://github.com/casinocoin/casinocoind/blob/master/src/casinocoin/app/misc/CanonicalTXSet.cpp "Source: Transaction ordering") in which the transactions were [applied to the ledger](https://github.com/casinocoin/casinocoind/blob/4.0.1/src/casinocoin/app/consensus/CLLConsensus.cpp#L1435-L1538 "Source: Applying transactions").
+When offers of the same exchange rate are placed in the same ledger version, the order in which they are taken is determined by the [canonical order](https://github.com/stoxum/stoxumd/src/stoxum/app/misc/CanonicalTXSet.cpp "Source: Transaction ordering") in which the transactions were [applied to the ledger](https://github.com/stoxum/stoxumd/src/stoxum/app/consensus/CLLConsensus.cpp#L1435-L1538 "Source: Applying transactions").
 This behavior is designed to be deterministic, efficient, and hard to game.

 #### TickSize

 _Requires the [TickSize amendment](reference-amendments.html#ticksize)._

 When an Offer is placed into an order book, its exchange rate is truncated based on the `TickSize` values set by the issuers of the currencies involved in the Offer.
-When a trader offers to exchange CSC and an issued currency, the `TickSize` from the issuer of the currency applies.
+When a trader offers to exchange STM and an issued currency, the `TickSize` from the issuer of the currency applies.
 When a trader offers to exchange two issued currencies, the offer uses the smaller `TickSize` value (that is, the one with fewer significant digits).
 If neither currency has a `TickSize` set, the default behavior applies.

 The `TickSize` value truncates the number of _significant digits_ in the exchange rate of an offer when it gets placed in an order book.
 Issuers can set `TickSize` to an integer from `3` to `15` using an [AccountSet transaction][].
 The exchange rate is represented as significant digits and an exponent; the `TickSize` does not affect the exponent.
-This allows the CSC Ledger to represent exchange rates between assets that vary greatly in value (for example, a hyperinflated currency compared to a rare commodity).
+This allows the STM Ledger to represent exchange rates between assets that vary greatly in value (for example, a hyperinflated currency compared to a rare commodity).
 The lower the `TickSize` an issuer sets, the larger the increment traders must offer to be considered a higher exchange rate than the existing Offers.

 The `TickSize` does not affect the part of an Offer that can be executed immediately.
 (For that reason, OfferCreate transactions with `tfImmediateOrCancel` are unaffected by `TickSize` values.)
 If the Offer cannot be fully executed, the transaction processing engine calculates the exchange rate and truncates it based on `TickSize`.
 Then, the engine rounds the remaining amount of the Offer from the "less important" side to match the truncated exchange rate.
 For a default OfferCreate transaction (a "buy" Offer), the `TakerPays` amount (the amount being bought) gets rounded.
 If the `tfSell` flag is enabled (a "sell" Offer) the `TakerGets` amount (the amount being sold) gets rounded.